abhishek9sharma/sarathi/README.md

 - Run `sarathi git autocommit`.
 This command will automatically analyze your staged changes (using git add .), generate a commit message, and if you confirm will commit your changes to the repository with the generate message

 #### Generating docstring messages
-You can generate docstrings for your python code using the below commands.
+You can generate docstrings for your python code using commands such as below

-- Run `sarathi docstrgen -f /scratchpad/ghmount/sarathi/src/sarathi/utils/formatters.py`.
+- Run `sarathi docstrgen -f src/sarathi/code/codetasks.py`.
 This command analyze the methods in the file passed and generates docstrings for functions if they do not exist.
-- Run `sarathi docstrgen -d /scratchpad/ghmount/sarathi/src/sarathi/`.
+- Run `sarathi docstrgen -d src/sarathi/`.
 This command analyzes the methods in all files presend in the directory specified and generates docstrings for functions if they do not exist.

 ## Helpul references